dfrappart/dfrappart.github.io/_posts/2025-11-23-Falco_on_AKS.markdown

 ```

-We can have allok at the rule file and find out that it is similar to the one we prviously used on the kubeadm lab.
-For example, the rule Terminal shell in container is present with the same definition as before, which is what we expected.
+We can have a look at the rule file and find out that it is similar to the one we previously used on the kubeadm lab.
+For example, the rule `Terminal shell in container` is present with the same definition as before, which is what we expected.

 ```bash
 df@df-2404lts:~$ k exec -n falco falco-4x52l -- cat /etc/falco/falco_rules.yaml > ./yamlfiles/falco_rules.yaml